What more could you achieve if you had more confidence to speak up?

 Register before October 1st to take advantage of our the early bird discount and ensure your spot in Speak Up!

-Women’s workshop is 4 hours long (plus half hour break) and is offered on Tuesday, October 23 or Saturday, October 27th.
+Women’s workshop is 4 hours long (plus half hour break) and is offered on Tuesday, October 23 from 1-5:30pm.
 The workshop for high school girls (or recent graduates) is 3 hours long and offered Sunday, October 28th.
 Click the images below for times and more information.